JBQuim/Boolean-Circuit-Evolution/README.md

 # Spontaneous evolution of modularity in logic gate networks

 Some of the findings outlined in [this](https://doi.org/10.1073/pnas.0503610102) paper by Nadav Kashtan and Uri Alon are replicated.
 See the paper for more detailed exploration of the results in more scenarios.
-This is intended only as a learning exercise inspired by [this](https://youtu.be/cdaynA0PyPU) lecture by Uri Alon.
+This was intended only as a learning exercise inspired by [this](https://youtu.be/cdaynA0PyPU) lecture by Uri Alon.

 ## Goals

 Evolution in nature has produced no shortage in diversity of the design of biological systems.
 A common feature of most of these systems is that they are *modular*.
 Modular meaning they can be decomposed into self-contained parts that interact with each other.
 Signalling networks, for example, are made up of modules that can be changed or rewired by the synthetic biologist to alter the response to some stimuli.
 Intriguingly, when evolution is simulated it tends not to produce such modular systems.
 Here, evolutionary algorithms are applied to networks of logic gates to explore the modularity of solutions under different selection pressures.

-## Methods
+## Components

 ### Networks of logic gates